Arab Legion: Creation

 It was quickly expanded to 1,000 men, recruiting Arabs who had served in the Ottoman Army.
 On 22 October 1923, the police were merged with the Reserve Mobile Force, still under Peake, who was now an employee of the Emirate of Transjordan.
 The new force was named Al Jeish al Arabi ("the Arab Army") but was always known officially in English as the Arab Legion.
 The Arab Legion was financed by Britain and commanded by British officers.
 The Legion was formed as a police force to keep order among the tribes of Transjordan and to guard the important Jerusalem–Amman road.

 On 1 April 1926, the Transjordan Frontier Force was formed from cadre drawn from the Arab Legion.
-It consisted of only 150 men and most of them were stationed along Transjordan's roads.
-During this time the Arab Legion was reduced to 900 men and was also stripped of its machine guns, artillery, and communications troops.
+It consisted of only 150 men, most of them stationed along Transjordan's roads.
+During this time the Arab Legion was reduced to 900 men and was stripped of its machine guns, artillery, and communications troops.

 In 1939, John Bagot Glubb, better known as "Glubb Pasha", became the Legion's commander, with Major General Abdul Qadir Pasha Al Jundi as his deputy commander.
 Together they transformed it into the best-trained Arab army.